Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

 Cache entries have a 30-second TTL.
-On a cache hit, the client contacts the tablet server directly — zero overhead.
+On a cache hit, the client contacts the tablet server directly, zero overhead.
 On a miss or a stale entry (tablet moved), the client re-traverses the hierarchy.

 ```go
 func (c *Client) findTabletServer(table string, row RowKey) (*TabletServer, string, error) {